Lemniscate-2525/30_Days_of_ML/Day07_SMS_Spam_Classification_NB/README.md

 ---

-## Failure Case Analysis
+## Failure Case Analysis :

-**Conversational spam:** Messages like "Hey, I saw you won something last week" contain spam-adjacent tokens (won) embedded in conversational structure.
+**Conversational spam :** Messages like "Hey, I saw you won something last week" contain spam-adjacent tokens (won) embedded in conversational structure.
 The bag-of-words model cannot distinguish a casual mention from a genuine spam trigger because it ignores word order and sentence context entirely.

-**Ham containing promotional tokens:** A legitimate promotional SMS from a known brand, such as "Your free delivery from Amazon has shipped," contains tokens like "free" that the model associates strongly with spam.
+**Ham containing promotional tokens :** A legitimate promotional SMS from a known brand, such as "Your free delivery from Amazon has shipped," contains tokens like "free" that the model associates strongly with spam.
 The model flags it based on token identity, not sender trust or conversational coherence.

-**Word order and syntax are invisible:** Multinomial NB represents every message as a bag of tokens.
+**Word order and syntax are invisible :** Multinomial NB represents every message as a bag of tokens.
 The sentence "This is not a scam" and "This is a scam" would produce nearly identical feature vectors (differing only in the presence of "not," which is often removed as a stopword).
 Negation, conditionals, and grammatical structure are completely lost.

-**Obfuscated spam vocabulary:** Spammers adapt to detection by using character substitution ("fr33," "c@ll now," "W1N") or synonym rotation ("complimentary" instead of "free").
+**Obfuscated spam vocabulary :** Spammers adapt to detection by using character substitution ("fr33," "c@ll now," "W1N") or synonym rotation ("complimentary" instead of "free").
 If the training data does not contain these variants, the model assigns them low spam probability and misses the signal.

-**Context and sender identity absent:** A message saying "Call me when you're free" is indistinguishable from a spam trigger on the word "free" alone without knowing the sender.
+**Context and sender identity absent :** A message saying "Call me when you're free" is indistinguishable from a spam trigger on the word "free" alone without knowing the sender.
 Naive Bayes has no mechanism for encoding relationship context, message history, or sender reputation.

-**Class imbalance effect on recall:** With ~87% ham in training data, the prior $P(\text{ham})$ is much larger than $P(\text{spam})$.
+**Class imbalance effect on recall :** With ~87% ham in training data, the prior $P(\text{ham})$ is much larger than $P(\text{spam})$.
 This pushes posterior probabilities toward ham for borderline cases.
 The 26 false positives (ham flagged as spam) and 2 false negatives (spam passing through) reflect this prior imbalance.

 ---

-## Time Complexity
+## Time Complexity :

-**Training:** $O(n \cdot d)$
+**Training :** $O(n \cdot d)$

-Where:
+Where;

 - $n$ = number of training documents (SMS messages); 4,457 here (80% of 5,572)
 - $d$ = vocabulary size; 3,000 features after TF-IDF filtering

 Training simply counts token frequencies per class; one pass through the data.
 Measured training time: **NB: 0.00203s, LR: 0.02816s**.
 Logistic Regression is 14x slower due to iterative gradient descent.

-**Prediction:** $O(d)$
+**Prediction :** $O(d)$

 Where $d$ = vocabulary size (3,000).
 For each message, compute the log-probability score by summing over $d$ vocabulary terms.
 Constant in $n$; the model does not slow down as the dataset grows.

 ---

-## Space Complexity
+## Space Complexity :

 The model stores the vocabulary and the class-conditional log-probabilities: two matrices of shape $(C \times V)$ where: